DEADLINES

 To be eligible for a Beinecke Scholarship, a student must:

-- Have a documented history of receiving (or being eligible to receive) need-based financial aid
+• Have a documented history of receiving (or being eligible to receive) need-based financial aid during undergraduate years

 SELECTION CRITERIA

-- Evidence of academic background that is strong and relevant
+• Evidence of academic success and relevant academic background

-- Financial need (“candidates for whom the awarding of a scholarship would increase the likelihood of the student’s being able to attend graduate school”)
+• Financial need, with preference given to candidates for whom the awarding of a Beinecke Scholarship would significantly increase the likelihood of the student’s being able to attend graduate school

 APPLICATION PROCESS